Invitation to attend the Annual General Meeting of Collector AB (publ)

 - Resolution to amend the Articles of Association

 - Closing of the Meeting

-The Nomination Committee, appointed in accordance with the procedure resolved by the 2018 Annual General Meeting, consisted of Erik Selin (Fastighets AB Balder), Rolf Lundström (StrategiQ Capital AB), Fabian Hielte (Ernström Finans AB) (chairman of the Nomination Committee), and Lena Apler (Chairman of the Board), together representing about 66 percent of the votes for all shares in the company.
+The Nomination Committee, appointed in accordance with the procedure resolved by the 2019 Annual General Meeting, consisted of Erik Selin (appointed by Fastighets AB Balder), Rolf Lundström (appointed by StrategiQ Capital AB) (chairman of the Nomination Committee), Fredrik Paulsson (appointed by Helichrysum Gruppen AB) and Lena Apler (Chairman of the Board), together representing about 65 percent of the votes for all shares in the Company.

 The Nomination Committee proposes that lawyer Anders Strid chair the Meeting.